Jonathan González (flyweight)

-Jonathan González Ortiz (born April 24, 1991) is a Puerto Rican professional boxer who has held the WBO junior flyweight title since 2021.
+Jonathan González Ortiz (born April 24, 1991) is a Puerto Rican professional boxer who has held the World Boxing Organization (WBO) junior flyweight title from 2021 to 2024.
 As an amateur, González won gold medals at the 2008 Youth World Championships and the 2010 Central American and Caribbean Games, both at flyweight.

-González debuted as a professional in January 2011, going on to win his first title in his ninth fight, defeating Erickson Martell to earn the interim WBO flyweight Youth title.

-Personal life
+Early life

 González was introduced to boxing at age four by his father, Luis González, who was a pugilist himself, having won Golden Glove awards in 1980 and 1982.
 When he was four years old, he began training along his progenitor.
 González's mother died during his youth.
 After entering competitive circuits, he began dedicating some of his biggest wins to her.
 González trained in Orlando Piñeiro's gymnasium, often sparring with both amateurs and professionals.
 In November 2008, Piñeiro emphasized the dedication that the pugilist invested during workouts, claiming that as an amateur, he had been able to knockout professionals adversaries during sparring.